Justin-Shan12345/Medicare-Data-Analytic-Project---SQL-Tableau/README.md

 ## Tools Used and Dashboard Preview
 - **PostgreSQL**: Used for all data cleaning, transformation and analysis.
 - **Tableau**: Dashboard creation and data visualization.
-- Below are screenshots taken of the Medicare Dashboard created using Tableau:
+- Below are screenshots taken from the Medicare Dashboard, which is created using Tableau:
 ![Dashboard 1](https://github.com/user-attachments/assets/15ae6085-f600-411d-86e1-1595e4b22a4e)
 ![Dashboard 2](https://github.com/user-attachments/assets/a5ab3ca1-c61a-4471-868f-0287209d61dc)